elavelsbuac/ETA-text-editor/README.md

-make sure you have the files in one directory("icon.ico","ETA.exe"), don't rename files, basis editor of HTML, Batch, CSS, Python, Pascal
+make sure you have the files in one directory("icon.ico","ETA.exe"), don't rename files, basic editor of HTML, Batch, CSS, Python, Pascal